thrishank/solana/readme.md

 // Place your secret Key in SECRET_KEY = "[]"

-npx esrun enroll.ts // example to run the code I don't use ts-node
+npx ts-node enroll.ts // example to run the code I don't use ts-node

 ```